Pathoschild/smapi-mod-dump/source/~theLion/WalkOfLife/README.md

 - **Lv10 - Ecologist** - Wild berries restore 50% more health and energy.
 Progressively identify forage of higher quality.
     - All foraged items will have the same deterministic quality.
 This immediate gives inventory convenience.
 However the quality will start off at silver, and progress to iridium when enough items have been foraged.
 Applies to Mushroom Boxes, but only if the cave owner (i.e. the host player) has the profession.
 - **Lv10 - Scavenger** - Location of forageable items revealed.
 Occasionally detect buried treasure.
     - On switching maps while outside you will occasionally detect hidden buried treasure.
 Find it and dig it up (with a hoe) within the time limit to obtain your reward.
-The larger your win streak the better your odds of obtaining rare items. _Bonus: hold LeftShift (or LeftShoulder on gamepad) to reveal all forageables on-screen._
+The larger your win streak the better your odds of obtaining rare items.
+    - _Bonus: holding [ModKey](#configs) will highlight all forageables on-screen._
 - **Lv5 - Lumberjack** - Felled trees yield 25% more wood.
     - _Unchanged effect from vanilla.
 Only the name is changed._
 - **Lv10 - Arborist** - All trees grow faster and can drop hardwood.